-Review of the Microstock Fotolia
+Review of Fotolia Microstock

 14

-Fotolia registration at Fotolia
+Fotolia registration on Fotolia

 Fotolia accepts images with a minimum size of 4 megapixels, so keep that in mind.